r4ulcl/nTask/README.md

 ### Binary

-To start the manager, run the executable:

 ```
-$ ./nTask -manager
+$ ./nTask worker
 ```

-The manager will read the configuration file, connect to the database, and start listening for incoming connections on the specified port.
+### Custom Dockerfile

+Edit the `./worker/Dockerfile` file adding the needed tools for the modules.
+You can also modify the docker image, the default one is Kali.

 ## Flags